 From production to popping: how is bubble wrap made?

-Born in 1957 as textured wallpaper, bubble wrap has since come to dominate the world of protective packaging.
-It’s lightweight, dirt-cheap, and versatile as a packaging material — but on the flip side also very polluting, hard to recycle and and not very resusable.
+Created for textured wallpaper, bubble wrap has since come to dominate the world of protective packaging.
+It’s lightweight, dirt-cheap, and versatile as a packaging material — but on the flip side also very polluting, hard to recycle and and not very reusable.

-Bubble wrap is made by merging two layers of polyethylene film, from which air bubbles are blown into.
+Bubble wrap is made by merging two layers of polyethylene film, through which air bubbles are blown.
 It is then sealed, cooled, perforated, and wound into rolls to be used as protective packaging material.

 See a quick 5-min video overview of the entire production process and keep reading below for more info: